marcusolsson/obsidian-plugin-docs/docs/guides/editor.md

 # Editor

-The `Editor` interface exposes operations for reading and manipulating an active Markdown document in edit mode.
+The [`Editor`](../api/classes/Editor.md) class exposes operations for reading and manipulating an active Markdown document in edit mode.

 If you want to access the editor in a command, use the [editorCallback](./commands.md#editor-commands).